 While there might have been a factor of convenience for some uses within the University Town Center to use surface parking within the Dewey Property, there is sufficient parking within University Town Center to serve the uses on that site.
 Any matters regarding private agreements for use of the parking on the Dewey property are not relevant to the DSP requirements or analysis.
-In addition, the Board reviewed and considered a waiver granted by the District Council in 1970 to the adjoining property owner allowing the owner to develop its property without sufficient parking.
-The Board determined the waiver was for the sole benefit of the owner and did not restrict the future development of the Dewey Property so had no relevance to this application.
-The Board also found that the parking requirements that limited the development of the adjoining property in 1970 have changed and that sufficient parking exists to accommodate the current parking requirements even if the surface parking on the Dewey Property is no longer available.

-The Planning Board concludes that the DSP is deemed acceptable, from the standpoint of transportation, with conditions.
+The Transportation Planning Section concludes that the DSP is deemed acceptable, from the standpoint of transportation, if it is approved with the recommended conditions.

 c.
-Trails-The Planning Board adopts, herein by reference, a memorandum dated a memorandum dated June 23, 2020 (Ryan to Hurlbutt), which analyzed the DSP for conformance with the MPOT and the Prince George's Plaza TDDP, in addition to the previous conditions of approval.
+Trails-In a memorandum dated June 23, 2020 (Ryan to Hurlbutt), the trails coordinator analyzed the DSP for conformance with the MPOT and the Prince George's Plaza TDDP, in addition to the previous conditions of approval.